cinch-labs/update-identity-service-action/README.md

 3. Open a PR and, when the checks pass, merge it into `main`.

-4. Congratulations your changes are now live!
+4. Congratulations your changes are now live on a branch!

+## Deployment

+Merging your PR into the `main` branch will:

+1. Trigger the same quality checks and integration tests that happen on a PR
+2. If these pass it will run a build and commit the built files to the `main` branch
+3. At this point your changes are live because any consumers of this action reference it by the `@main` label